saintedlama/passport-local-mongoose/README.md

 });
 ```

-To test the implementation we can simply create (register) a user with field `active` set to `false` and try to authenticate this user
+To test the implementation, we can simply create (register) a user with field `active` set to `false` and try to authenticate this user
 in a second step:

 ```javascript